darkblueofmagic/anime-high-school-rpg-portrait-preset/README.md

 Experimental: This Portrait Preset is still in its initial stage, expect future updates and changes!

-Note: This extension is primarily for PC.
-Mobile installation MIGHT BE possible, but more complicated.
-You can check Claudia's own Discord thread below for more information, but unfortunately I'm only able to support with PC only.

 # ⚙️ How to Install
 🖥️ For PC:
 1. [REQUIRED] Install Claudia's [Dungeon Extension v2](https://github.com/clauds-clauds/ai-dungeon-browser-extension-v2) (follow their guide to set it up)